databrickslabs/partner-connect-api/OnboardingDoc.md

 - **Persona Switcher:** The component on the upper left of the UI that allows the user to choose the active Databricks product.
 This controls which features are available in the UI, and not all users have access to all 3 options.
 Partner Connect is available to all 3 personas.
 - **Personal Access Token (PAT):** A token that a partner product can use to authenticate with Databricks
 - **Service Principal:** An account that a partner product can use when calling Databricks APIs.
 Service Principals have access controls associated with them.
-- **OAuth M2M** It uses service principals to authenticate Databricks.
+- **OAuth M2M (machine-to-machine)** It uses service principals to authenticate Databricks.
 It is also known as 2-legged OAuth and OAuth Client Credentials Flow.
 Partner product can use service principal UUD (client_id) and OAuth secret (client_secret) to authenticate with Databricks.
-- **OAuth U2M** It allows users to access Databricks account and workspace resources via the partner application on behalf of a user.
+- **OAuth U2M (user-to-machine)** It allows users to access Databricks account and workspace resources via the partner application on behalf of a user.
 It is also known as 3-legged OAuth and OAuth Authorization Code Flow.
 - **Published OAuth application** The application that is pre-registered by Databricks and is available in all the Databricks accounts.
-For the app to be eligible for published application, it must meet the following requirements:
-  - The OAuth redirect URLs of the app should be fixed instead of account/customer/tenant specific
-  - The app cannot be confidential app (no client secret) and has to support [PKCE](https://oauth.net/2/pkce/)
 - **Service Principal OAuth Secret**: The service principal's secret that a partner product use it along with service principal UUID to authenticate with Databricks.